Body Shop Middle School Confirmation Ministries

 - Parents will commit to sharing family devotions and prayer on a consistent and regular basis (the Living Faith student workbook and The Daily Walk in the weekly Olive Branch are ideal tools for this!)

-– Parents are urged to attend the Big Review on May 1, 2016 and see just how much their student has learned!
+- Parents are urged to attend the Big Review in May and see just how much their student has learned!

-STUDENTS WILL ATTEND a weekend learning / service event with Pr.
-Timm – date and nature of event to be determined.
+- STUDENTS WILL ATTEND a weekend learning/service event – date and nature of the event to be determined.